Aslangh67/JSON-savior/README.md

 * GET * - will return the index.html file

 * The application have a db.json file on the backend that will be used to store and retrieve notes using the fs module.

+## Dowanload:

+* To download and use this application, simply clone the repo and do "npm install" in command line.
+* to run the program ,type "node server.js" in the command line

 ## The following API routes are created: